Five for young Robbie

 Mixed derby fortunes

-1907 - Jack Cox, Charles Hewitt, Joe Hewitt and Alex Raisbeck all struck as we won 4-2 at Goodison Park.
+1907 - Jack Cox, brothers Charlie and Joe Hewitt, and Alex Raisbeck all struck as we won 4-2 at Goodison Park.
 Jimmy Settle netted the last of his eleven goals past us, with Harry Makepeace also on target.

 1912 - We lost 2-0 in another First Division meeting, this time at home.
 Tommy Browell scored one of his seven goals against the reds, with Ernie Gault also on the scoresheet.